Sahil-Upadhyay/ToDo-List/README.md

 Responsiveness: Designed to adapt to various screen sizes, making it convenient to manage tasks on any device.
 Local Storage: Your tasks are safe!
 Leveraging the local storage feature to persist your to-dos even if you close the browser.

-How to Use:
+# How to Use:

-🚀 Check out the live demo here.
-🛠️ Feel free to clone or fork the repo.
+🚀 Check out the live demo here: https://day-to-day-list.netlify.app 🛠️ Feel free to clone or fork the repo.
-🏗️ Set it up locally using npm install and npm start.
+🏗️ Set it up locally using " npm install and npm start ".
 ✅ Start adding and managing your tasks!

-Tech Stack:
+# Tech Stack:

 React.js
 HTML5 & CSS3